 Some of us grew up thinking that any building made out of logs was a tiny dark cabin in the woods.
 There were hardly any windows in it, and doing homework or writing a letter meant squinting in candlelight through Abe Lincoln glasses as you dipped your pen into an ink well.

 Hammond began manufacturing Maine Pine Log Homes in 1987 from logs produced by its own mill.
-More than 30 designs are available, including full-size homes as well as the traditional cabin.
-Most come as complete packages that include just about everything but plumbing, fixtures, and appliances.
+Many design options are available, including full-size homes as well as the traditional cabin.
+Most come as complete packages that include just about everything but plumbing, heating, electrical and appliances.
 The smaller cabins are available in shells for customers who want to build their own interiors.
 And, whether the customer selects a stock or a custom package, the pricing structure is the same with no up-charges.
 Either way, delivery can begin within 48 hours.

 When Maine Pine Log Home customers are ready to pick out cabinets, countertops, and vanities for their home, the designers in Hammond’s Kitchen, Bath, and Flooring centers will guide them through the process.
 And when it comes time for delivery, Hammond will bring the home to the site in stages convenient to the needs of the contractor.
 Boom trucks are used so that the materials can be carefully unloaded in the right places.

 “It’s really important,” stresses Boynton, “that anyone researching log home companies check reputations carefully.
 Be clear about what the package includes and doesn’t include, and what kind of service, delivery, and follow-up you can expect.
 Also, in our case, we’re happy to recommend builders who have experience putting log homes together.”